 In the 1960s, the tobacco company Brown and Williamson developed the Kool brand of cigarettes specifically for the African-American community.
 The company used darker-skinned models in its cigarette advertising, which was designed to reflect the “black experience.”
 Today, Kools and other menthols are still extremely popular among African Americans.

-The smoking prevalence in African-American communities remains much higher than that of the general population, and quitting rates are lower.
+Smoking rates in African-American communities remain much higher than that of the general population, and quitting rates are lower.
 A 2007 study found that majority-black neighborhoods had 2.6 times as many cigarette ads per capita as other neighborhoods.